 New Diageo boss reaffirms medium-term outlook

-LONDON, July 31 (Reuters) - The new head of Diageo on Wednesday confirmed a key medium-term organic sales target for the world's biggest spirits group after it dipped in the last financial year due to weakness in some markets.
+LONDON (Reuters) - The new head of Diageo (DGE.L) on Wednesday confirmed a key medium-term sales target for the world's biggest spirits group after it reported a slightly better than expected full-year performance due to strong demand in the United States.

-Delivering the first set of results under new boss Ivan Menezes, the maker of Johnnie Walker whisky and Guinness stout said organic net sales were up 5 percent in the year to end June, slightly above forecasts but below the group's medium term target of 6 percent.
+Delivering the first set of results under new boss Ivan Menezes, the maker of Johnnie Walker whisky and Guinness stout said organic net sales were up 5 percent in the year to end June, slightly above forecasts of 4.8 percent growth.

 "The breadth of our good performance is reflected in the strength of the cash flow, in our double digit earnings per share growth and a recommended 9 percent increase in the final dividend," Menezes said.